 - Autopilot is a catch-all term that includes a number of driver assistance features.
 It is not the automotive equivalent of autopilot in aircraft.

 - Autopilot (AP1) features are only available in Tesla cars produced after September of 2014 that are equipped with a forward-facing radar transducer in the middle of the front of the car, a forward-facing HD camera in the front of the rearview mirror housing, and 12 ultrasonic sonar transducers, arrayed around the periphery of the car.
 AP2 changed the design in cars made after October 2016 with 8 cameras, radar, and doubling the range of the sonar sensors.
+The radar in AP2 is no longer needed or used.

 - Basic Autopilot features are included with all Tesla cars today.
 For new purchases, there is also a Full Self-Driving (FSD) option you can buy with your initial order, or as an after-delivery addition.
 FSD is a set of features, many of which are still being developed.
 In 2021 Tesla started a subscription service for FSD as an alternative to outright purchase.